F-Masood/Vigen-reCipher_Cracking/README.md

 # Vigenre Cipher Cracking - Source Code
-A C++ program for breaking the ciphertext of vigenere cipher.

 The program “BREAKING VIGNERE CIPHER” is made in C++ the IDE used was “Visual Studio 2013”.

 Logic: